FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 </blockquote>
 <script>setup3D("canvas3D", "vertex3D", "fragment3D", "fragment_SimpleColor", "vertexBlit", "fragmentBlit", "res3D", "showQuad3D");</script>

 With the 3D camera and resulting perspective matrix multiplication, we use the realiable screen space derivatives again to get the pixel size.
 But in reality, [we can still do without](https://web.archive.org/web/20150521050627/https://www.opengl.org/wiki/Compute_eye_space_from_window_space)!
-This would require us to multiply the inverse perspective matrix with the fragment coordinates _**per pixel**_.
-In this article, we won't go there though.
+This would require us to multiply of the inverse perspective matrix with the fragment coordinates _**per pixel**_.
+Performance-painful, yet possible.

 ## Signed distance field rendering